official-elinas/comfyui-image-manager/README.md

 * Load a directory with ComfyUI images
 * Search for tags/metadata dynamically - both prompt and negative prompt.
 * Open full size images in your system's image viewer (until I can solve the problem with non 1:1 images and centering)
-* Open file locations by right clicking in the gallery... and more to come.
+* Open file locations by right clicking in the gallery... and more to come (suggestions/PRs welcome!)

 Retrieves the following metadata:
 * Prompt